rabbibotton/clog/CONCEPT.md

 CLOG offers an event based framework.
-As of CLOG 1.2, an additional "presentations" like system is included for bidirectionally binding Lisp Objects and CLOG Objects and contiued development in CLOG is to pursue natural use with no or minimal use of CLOG Apis for data models and business logic.
+As of CLOG 1.2, an additional "presentations" like system is included for bidirectionally binding Lisp Objects and CLOG Objects and continued development in CLOG is to pursue natural use with no or minimal use of CLOG Apis for data models and business logic.